ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** The highest level of wisdom is when you not only accept but love adversity. — Maxime Lagace
+> **Citacao:** Life without love is like a tree without blossoms or fruit. — Kahlil Gibran

 fim do arquivo